The Ascendance of a Bookworm Season 2 release date is coming up soon and anime fans won’t have too long to wait for new episodes.

 Based on the wording of the announcement, it’s apparent that the second part will not be titled as Ascendance of a Bookworm Season 2.

-Instead, the first season of the Bookworm anime is what is called a “split-cour anime” where the second half is based on Part 2 of the light novel series.
+Instead, the first season of the Bookworm anime is what is called a “split-cour anime” where the second half is based on half of Part 2 of the light novel series.

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons usually composed of 10 to 13 episodes.
 A “split-cour” is where a single anime season takes a multi-month break before resuming TV broadcasting.

-Part 2 will have 12 episodes, so the story will pick up again with Ascendance of a Bookworm Episode 15 and finish in June 2020 with Episode 26.
+Part 2 will have 12 episodes, so the story will pick up again with Ascendance of a Bookworm Episode 15 and finish with Episode 26 on June 21, 2020.

 The Ascendance of a Bookworm English dub, which began streaming in December, didn’t catch up with Part 1’s ending until the winter of 2020.
 Part 2 will also have an English dub streaming on Crunchyroll.

-The wait for Part 2 wasn’t bad at all since an Ascendance of a Bookworm OVA episode is also coming out on March 10, 2020.
-The OVA has two parts and will be released with the limited edition of light novel Volume 22 (or Part 5: Volume 1).
+The wait for Part 2 wasn’t bad at all since an Ascendance of a Bookworm OVA episode also came out on March 10, 2020.
+The OVA has two parts and was released with the limited edition of light novel Volume 22 (or Part 5: Volume 1).

-There is no word yet on whether Crunchyroll will stream the two OVA episodes, although the anime streaming service does have a history of picking up OVAs.
+Crunchyroll eventually began streaming the two OVA episodes with an English dub.
 For more details, including a story summary, please see our article on the Ascendance of a Bookworm OVA episodes.

 The Ascendance of a Bookworm anime is being produced by animation studio Ajia-Do, which also animated 2018’s How NOT to Summon a Demon Lord anime and the 2016 Izetta: The Last Witch.
 Director Mitsuru Hongo (World Trigger) is helming the project with the help of Assistant Director Yoshiki Kawasaki (episode director for Monster Hunter Stories: RIDE ON).